Modbus-Monitor/docs/docs/products/mapper/user-manual.md

 ### Step 4: See What Your Devices Are Doing

-Once listening starts, you can look at the traffic using the see three main views:
+Once monitoring starts, you'll see three main views:

 #### Client Requests View — "What Are They Asking For?"
 Shows every question being asked to devices: